lk-geimfari/mimesis/README.md

 ## Licence
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://github.com/lk-geimfari/church/blob/master/LICENSE)
+## Disclaimer
+The author does not assume any responsibility for how you will use this library and how you will use data generated with this library.
+This library is designed only for developers and only with good intentions.
+Do not use the data generated with `church` for illegal purposes.

 ## Why church?
 «Such teachings come through hypocritical liars, whose consciences have been seared as with a hot iron.» Timothy 1:4